How To Write a Cover Letter (With Steps, Examples and Tips)

-While cover letters are not always required, many hiring managers still rely on them to gauge an applicant's skills, experience and background concerning the position.
-Submitting a cover letter is also a great way to go above and beyond to show the employer you are genuinely interested in the job.
-The key to writing effective cover letters is to succinctly communicate how your professional experience fits the needs of the role and culture of the company.
+While cover letters are not always required, many hiring managers still rely on them to gauge an applicant's skills, experience and background.
+The key to writing an effective cover letter is to clearly show how your professional experience fits the needs of the open role and the culture of the hiring company.

 In this article, we explain how to write a cover letter that makes a great first impression on potential employers.

 To see example cover letters for your job and industry, browse our free Cover Letter Samples.

 A cover letter, also known as an application letter, is a three- to four-paragraph memo to employers explaining your interest in the job and company and your fitness for the role.
 It's typically submitted along with your resume in a job application.
 This letter should highlight your skills, experience and achievements concerning the position you seek.
 Unlike your resume, cover letters allow you to go into more detail about your professional career and explain why you're a good fit for the role and company.